-Saturday, September 8th & Sunday, September 9th — Parking is located on a large field along Route 10 just south of the festival grounds.
-Follow signs.
-Visitors will ride our FREE bus service to and from the festival ground.
-Shuttle Busses run continuously from 8 am to 6 pm.
-GPS Directions to parking lot: 740 Harmony Road, Morgantown PA 19543
+NEW IN 2023: Parking on Saturday, September 10th & Sunday, September 11th will be at WEAVER’S ORCHARD – 40 Fruit Lane, Morgantown, PA 19543.
+Weaver’s Orchard is located approximately 1 mile north of the Festival Grounds.
+Visitors will ride our FREE bus service to and from the festival.
+Shuttle Busses run continuously from 10 am to 6 pm.

-Credit cards (Visa, MasterCard, Discover, & American Express) are accepted at the Festival Admission Gate and at the Association Gift Shop.
+Credit cards (Visa, MasterCard, Discover, & American Express) are accepted at the Festival Admission Gate and our main Ticket Booth.

 The Historic Joanna Furnace grounds are hilly and have gravel pathways.
 For your safety please stay on the pathways and respect our 200 year old structures.
 Comfortable walking shoes highly encouraged to navigate our site.
 At no times should you remove any stones or artifacts from the property….
 Please respect our historic site, clean up after yourself and leave only your footprints.

 First Aid Station is available.
 Located near the Town Square Stage.

 Please note: We are a family friendly event and ask visitors to refrain from profane language and any inappropriate behavior.

 Pets are not permitted at our festival.

 Due to our jurying policy vendors will not be accepted to our festival within thirty days of our event.